CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 view is that of a shared database that can be accessed by the various software tools common to CFD, such as solvers, grid generators, field visualizers, and postprocessors.
-Each of these "applications" serves as an editor of the data, adding to, modifying, or interpreting it according to that application's specific role.
+Each of these "applications" serves as an editor of the data, adding, modifying, or interpreting it according to that application's specific role.

 CGNS conventions and software provide for the recording of a complete and flexible problem description.
-The exact meaning of a subsonic inflow boundary condition, for example, can be described in complete detail if desired.
+For example, the exact meaning of a subsonic inflow boundary condition can be described in complete detail if desired.
 User comments can be included nearly anywhere, affording the opportunity, for instance, for date stamping or history information to be included.
-Dimension and sizing information is carefully defined.
+Dimension and sizing information are carefully defined.
 Any number of flow variables may be recorded, with or without standard names, and it is also possible to add user-defined or site-specific data.
 These features afford the opportunity for